 However, the client needs to allow the server to push cacheable resources with HTTP/2 explicitly.

-HTTP/2 can transform a text protocol to a binary.
-HTTP 1.x used to process text commands.
-HTTP/2 will use binary commands to execute the same tasks.
+HTTP/2 can transform a text protocol into a binary.
+HTTP 1.x is used to process text commands.
+HTTP version 2 will use binary commands to execute the same tasks.

 This decreases complications with framing and simplifies the implementation of confusingly mixed commands.